Essentials of Good Ad Copy: Expert Tips from the Golden Age of Advertising

 Find Your Inspiration

-Look to your customer research to frame your advertising message.
+Turn to your customer research prior to framing your advertising message.

 Industry legend Mary Lawrence Wells, the acclaimed advertising pro behind “I Love New York” and “Trust the Midas Touch,” advised: “When copywriting, be a detective and a psychiatrist before allowing yourself to be an artist.”